A Beginner's Guide to GPT-3

 - Transformer: A transformer model is a famous artificial neural network invented in 2017.
 It is a deep learning model that is designed to handle sequential data, such as text.
 Transformer models are often used for tasks such as machine translation and text classification.

 In the next section, we will look at the broader context of language models—what they are, how they work, and what they are used for.
+You can find out more about what we know about GPT-4 in a separate article, learn more about AI here or learn about the latest on OpenAI, Google AI, and what it means for data science.

 What Are Large Language Models?